Mahindra Centuro

 Mahindra Centuro is a 110cc Motorcycle manufactured in India by Mahindra Two Wheelers.

 The Centuro gets a remote lock with a flip key, the remote lock uses a 96-bit secure access just like four wheelers.
 The Centuro has already created a buzz in the market with its design and features and is likely to give leaders Hero MotoCorp, Bajaj, TVS and Honda some serious competition.
 The bike has been designed and developed from the ground-up at their R&D facility in Pune, in view of demands and much criticism received from thousands of customers in the segment.

 Unveiling the new bike, Mahindra Group Chairman Anand Mahindra said the company's success in the two-wheeler territory had disproved sceptics who had advised him against venturing into the segment.

 Engine

-Under the tank of the Centuro, there is an indigenously developed, 106.7-cc, MCi-5 (Micro Chip Ignited-5 Curve) single-cylinder, air-cooled four-stroke motor developing 8.4PS and a four-speed transmission.
+Under the tank of the Centuro, there is an indigenously developed, 108.0 CC, MCi-5 (Micro Chip Ignited-5 Curve) single-cylinder, air-cooled four-stroke motor developing 8.4PS and a four-speed transmission.
 The bike has a five-step rear suspension to provide greater riding comfort on Indian roads.
 It produces 8.5 bhp at 8500 rpm and a maximum torque of 8.5 Nm at 5500 rpm.
 It has a four-speed manual transmission and can zoom to 60 kmph from rest in 8.9 seconds.

 Anti-theft key

 A striking feature of the Mahindra Centuro is a Central Locking Anti-Theft System with Engine Immobiliser and multifunctional (car-like) flip key with 96-bit encryption, something that is first not just in the segment but a first for all motorcycles made in India.

-This encryption key invented by Mr. Anik Majumdar.
-He is a young genius from Konnagar, District : Hooghly, West Bengal, India.
-He invented many things in his home laboratory, named Holuni.